Public records tips & tricks

 Pursuant to state public records law, I request access to and copies of [[[WHAT YOU WANT]]]

-I’d like copies of these records in electronic format, preferably in [[[HOW YOU WANT IT]]].
+I’d like copies of these records electronically, preferably in [[[HOW YOU WANT IT]]].
 If you are unable to provide the records in this format for any reason, please let me know.

 If applicable, please provide these records as they are processed.